DRACULA-HACK/arrakal-madan_tool/README.md

 This tool will show your feature
 Hehe
 #
-This shows arakkal maadans feature
+This shows the kozhi troks mods feature
 #
 # Commands to run
 #